 What documents must I present to get an F-1 visa?

-For more information regarding visa appointment, and to see a list of needed documents, please see the US Department of State website here.
+For more information regarding visa appointments, and to see a list of needed documents, please see the US Department of State website here.

 How long does it take to get a visa?